Podcast Automations

 - Click New Automation.

-- Under Trigger, keep Schedule selected.
+- Under Trigger, keep Schedule selected, then click Continue.

 - Configure the automation: